 The vast majority of medical devices, internationally, are cleared without clinical trials proving their safety and efficacy; such trials are mandatory for new drugs.

 The flaws were established when the US first started regulating devices.
 All devices on the market in 1976 were deemed safe, and approved.
 Since then, less than five percent of medical devices approved by the USFDA have research-based proof of efficacy and safety.
-Most approval depend only the manufacturer’s evidence that the device is “substantially equivalent” to a similar already approved product or “predicate device”.
+Most approvals depend only the manufacturer’s evidence that the device is “substantially equivalent” to a similar already approved product or “predicate device”.
 The predicate device could be decades old, even off the market.
 Only devices with major modifications require clinical trials.
 The same is true in Europe where private “notified bodies” certify medical devices for a fee with regulators playing an observational role.

 For-profit notified bodies like TU SUV offer foreign device manufacturers help in navigating the CDSCO’s paperwork.
 TU SUV advertises that it is an EU-notified body, which would mean it would first certify the medical device in Europe, for a fee, and then help it get automatic clearance in India.

-The Medical Rules, 2018: nothing new
+The Medical Devices Rules, 2018: nothing new

 Before 2018, 10 medical devices came under the CDSCO’s authority.
 But even these devices received automatic approval as long as they were already approved in the US, Europe, Japan, Canada or Australia.
-The long awaited Medical Device Rules are a disappointment.
+The long-awaited Medical Device Rules are a disappointment.

 Under the Rules, 23 categories of devices now come under regulation, categorised according to the level of risk – low (Class A), low moderate (Class B), moderate high (Class C) and high (Class D), with different levels of scrutiny before the CDSCO gives approval.